xinru1414/Reddit/README.md

 CSM results

 ## Citation
-If you use this repo in your work, please cite
+If you find the pipeline useful in your research, please consider citing our paper:

 ```
 @inproceedings{yan-etal-2019-using,